awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 # Walkthrough: Use the AWS CLI with Run Command<a name="walkthrough-cli"></a>

-The following sample walkthrough shows you how to use the AWS CLI to view information about commands and command parameters, how to execute commands, and how to view the status of those commands\.
+The following sample walkthrough shows you how to use the AWS CLI to view information about commands and command parameters, how to run commands, and how to view the status of those commands\.

 **Important**
 Only trusted administrators should be allowed to use Systems Manager pre\-configured documents shown in this topic\.
 The commands or scripts specified in Systems Manager documents run with administrative privilege on your instances\.
-If a user has permission to execute any of the pre\-defined Systems Manager documents \(any document that begins with AWS\), then that user also has administrator access to the instance\.
+If a user has permission to run any of the pre\-defined Systems Manager documents \(any document that begins with AWS\), then that user also has administrator access to the instance\.
 For all other users, you should create restrictive documents and share them with specific users\.
 For more information about restricting access to Run Command, see [Configuring Access to Systems Manager](systems-manager-access.md)\.

 **Topics**
 + [Step 1: Getting Started](#walkthrough-cli-settings)